klaytn/kips/KIPs/kip-55.md

 Thus, It is one of big barrier for expand Klaytn ECO.
 It means that whose hope to participates on Klyatn , they needs to spend many money for spend high performance node instance fees or high cost hw.

-Also, beginner or no technition , it is hard to join the networks, even though they have good willings on klaytn.
+Also, beginner or no technition , it is hard to join the networks, even though they have good willings on Klaytn.

 So, it will finally blocking the Every nodes participates on Klaytn networks.
 TX and Block increases remained nodes will very small (except klaytn organization and closed partners).
-It will hazardous states on Klaytn blockchain networks, even though Klyan stance semi-public network or almost private domain network.
+It will hazardous states on Klaytn blockchain networks, even though Klaytn stance semi-public network or almost private domain network.

 ## Abstract